Annual Report on the U.S. Fluid Power Industry

-- In 2018, the manufacture of fluid power components was a $23.5 billion industry in the United States.
-It was also competitive worldwide with 2018 exports valued at $6.5 billion.
+In 2019, the manufacture of fluid power components was a $22 billion industry in the United States.
+It was also competitive worldwide, with 2019 exports valued at $6.6 billion.

-- Fluid power has a major downstream economic impact.
-Ten key industries that depend on fluid power include an estimated 23,200 companies in the United States, employing more than 778,056 people for an annual payroll of more than $49.5 billion.
+Fluid power has a major downstream economic impact.
+Ten key industries that depend on fluid power represent $648 billion in the U.S. economy.
+It is estimated that those industries represent 21,189 companies in the United States, employing more than 920,340 people for an annual payroll of more than $55.6 billion.

-- Fluid power and the industries it serves depend on a highly educated workforce, leading to investment in new fluid power education and training resources.
-More two-year and four-year colleges are teaching fluid power.
+Fluid power and the industries it serves depend on a highly educated workforce, leading to investment in new fluid power education and training resources.
+More middle schools, high schools, technical colleges, and universities are teaching fluid power than ever before.